1-Lefschetz contact solvmanifolds: Preliminaries

 As every connected and simply connected solvable Lie group is diffeomorphic to $\R^n$, the usual argument involving the long exact sequence associated to a fibration implies that every solvmanifold $\Gamma \backslash G$ is aspherical, meaning that $\pi_n(\Gamma\backslash G) = 0$ for all $n > 1$, as well as $\pi_1(\Gamma \backslash G) = \Gamma$.
 Moreover, a classical result due to Mostow shows that solvmanifolds are \textit{rigid}, meaning that they are determined up to diffeomorphism by their fundamental groups (see \cite[Theorem A]{Mostow 1}).

 Solvmanifolds are prominent in the study of geometric structures, as they are usually sources of interesting examples and counterexamples of various kinds.
-Part of their usefulness comes from their algebraic well-behavedness.
+Part of their usefulness comes from the fact that they are algebraically well-behaved.
 For instance, knowledge of the cohomology of the Lie algebra $\g$ associated to a solvmanifold $\Gamma \backslash G$ gives considerable information about the de Rham cohomology of $\Gamma \backslash G$. \begin{proposition} \cite[Theorem 8.1]{Mostow 2} There is an injection $H^*(\g) \hookrightarrow H^*_{dR}(\Gamma\backslash G)$ induced in cohomology by the natural inclusion $\alt^* \g^* \hookrightarrow \Omega^*(\Gamma\backslash G)$. \end{proposition} It is remarkable that Proposition \ref{prop: there is always an injection} holds in full generality, not needing to impose further conditions on either $G$ or $\Gamma$.
-Apart from the original article of Mostow \cite{Mostow 2}, the reader can find a nice proof of Proposition \ref{prop: there is always an injection} in \cite[Theorem 7.26 and Remark 7.30]{Raghunathan}.
+In addition to the original article of Mostow \cite{Mostow 2}, the reader can find a nice proof of Proposition \ref{prop: there is always an injection} in \cite[Theorem 7.26 and Remark 7.30]{Raghunathan}.
 As an easy consequence, the first Betti number $b_1$ of a solvmanifold $\Gamma \backslash G$ is strictly greater than zero, since

 Here, we are using that $\g \neq [\g,\g]$ for solvable $\g$ and that $H^1(\g) \cong \left( \g/[\g,\g] \right)^*$ to derive $b_1 \geq 1$.

 In many common situations, the injection in Proposition \ref{prop: there is always an injection} is in fact bijective. \begin{proposition} The natural inclusion $\alt^* \g^* \hookrightarrow \Omega^*(\Gamma\backslash G)$ induces an isomorphism in cohomology in either any of the following cases: \begin{enumerate} [\rm (i)] \item $G$ is a nilpotent Lie group. \item $G$ is a completely solvable Lie group. \item $\Ad_G(G)$ and $\Ad_G(\Gamma)$ have the same Zariski-closures in $\GL(\g)$. \end{enumerate} \end{proposition} As stated, Proposition \ref{prop: sometimes it is an isomorphism} is a collection of well-known independent results: (i) is credited to Nomizu \cite[Theorem 1]{Nomizu}, (ii) is attributed to Hattori \cite[Theorem 4.1]{Hattori}, and (iii) is due to Mostow \cite[Theorem 8.1]{Mostow 2}.
 In fact, the condition stated in (iii) has come to be known as the \textit{Mostow condition}.
 Nice alternative proofs of (i) and (iii) are given in \cite[Corollary 7.28 and Corollary 7.29]{Raghunathan}.
 Notice that (i) and (ii) are actually particular cases of (iii), although not obviously so.